Current as at and approved by the Board on 25 June 2019

 - The appointment of Dr Gary Weiss as Lead independent director.

-The Company has a program for inducting new directors and encourages all its directors to maintain the skills and knowledge required to effectively perform their role.
+The Company has a program for inducting new directors and each director individually reviews their training and professional development needs to maintain the skills and knowledge required to effectively perform their role

 Each Director may obtain independent professional advice at the expense of the Company on matters arising in the course of their Board duties.
 The payment for the cost of the advice by the Company is subject to the approval of the Chairman, which will not be unreasonably withheld.